 Lancaster’s luck continued when Hellinger’s project (The Killers) materialized before Wallis’s (Desert Fury).
 In hindsight, it seems that Hellinger understood Lancaster’s raw talent better than Wallis.
 Lancaster’s first film for Hellinger turned the actor into a star.
 Brute Force was the second Hellinger-Lancaster project, and like their first collaboration, this bleak prison drama highlights Lancaster’s strengths as an actor.

 I can’t say I didn’t have any issues with the movie.
 For instance, I thought the main character’s reason for escaping was ridiculous — one phone call would have solved his problem.
-And the script, credited to future filmmaker Richard Brooks (In Cold Blood), relies on too many prison movie clichés.
+And the script, credited to future filmmaker Richard Brooks (Cat on a Hot Tin Roof), relies on too many prison movie clichés.
 But I got so wrapped up in the storyline that I completely forgot all about the film’s imperfections.

 Conclusions & Final Thoughts:

 Brute Force is genuinely gripping and suspenseful.
 It isn’t as good as Cool Hand Luke (1967) (perhaps my favorite prison movie) or Papillon (1973) (another great prison movie), but it is a brutal movie that fans of these types of movies will definitely enjoy.
-Needless to say, it’s a must-see film for fans of Burt Lancaster.
+Needless to say, it’s a must-see film for Burt Lancaster fans.
 B&W, 98 minutes, Not Rated.